sciustechnologia/SQL/module2.1_Numericdata_sql.md

   * The **scales** is a nonnegative integer that indicates `how many decimal places the number has`.
 ### exact numeric types
 > The data types `Numeric`, `Decimal`, `Integer`, `BigInt` and `SmallInt` are exact numeric types.
-**Decimal (p,s)**
-* use decimal precision for rounding, based on the total number of digits defined by the scale value.
-The length is equal to the defined presion p plus 1 (for the decimal point) if scale is greater then .
-The decimal portion is exactly the size denined but the scale.
-Numeric (p,s)
-Integer (p)
-* whole numbers only, scale of zero.
-Minimum and Maximum precision based on manufacturer.
-BigIntWhole numbers
-* whole only, scale of zero.
-Minimum precision greater than integer (for 64-bit systems) SmallInt
-* whole numbers only, scale of zero.
-Minimum and Maximum precision based on manufacturer.

 * **approximate** numeric value consists of a `mantissa` and an `exponent`.
 * **exponent** is a signed integer specifying the `magnate of the mantissa`.